ecmwf/polytope-mars/docs/user_guide/boundingbox.md

 }
 ```

-For this request a bouding box with top left corner at lat -1, long -1 and pressure level 1000, and bottom right corner at lat 1, long 1, and pressure level 500.
+For this request a bounding box with top left corner at lat -1, long -1 and pressure level 1000, and bottom right corner at lat 1, long 1, and pressure level 500.

 Without level in the `axes` this will be taken from the main body of the request.
 In the case of `levtype` = `sfc`, no levelist is required.